hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 Terraform Cloud supports three distinct types of API tokens with varying levels of access: user, team, and organization.
 There are differences in access levels and generation workflows for each of these token types, which are outlined below.

 API tokens are displayed only once when they are created, and are obfuscated thereafter.
 If the token is lost, it must be regenerated.
-When a token is regenerated, the previous token immediately becomes invalid.

 ## User API Tokens